 “I’m sure people in hindsight can second-guess that decision,” he said.

-Since the death of Rhiana Daniels, Corvallis police have been patrolling South Third Street during morning and evening rush hours.
+Since the death of Rhiana Daniel, Corvallis police have been patrolling South Third Street during morning and evening rush hours.
 Shepard said the stepped-up patrols will continue at least through the end of this week, at which point they’ll be re-evaluated.

 Several motorists were stopped by police during Tuesday’s protest, including one who drove within inches of protesters as they were crossing the street.
 The driver’s actions brought cries of dismay from a number of the demonstrators, who then cheered when a police car activated its emergency flashers and signaled the driver to pull over.